mrsh3ll/masscan.github.io/_posts/2019-09-23-bufferoverflow-1.md

 ![Crepe](https://raw.githubusercontent.com/Masscan/masscan.github.io/master/assets/img/bo1.6.png)

-Now we are controlling value of eip register and we have to make eip register points to address of win() function, So lets find the start address of win() function.
+Now we are controlling value of eip register and we have to make eip register points to address of win() function, so lets find the start address of win() function.

 We can use **gdb** as well as **objdump**.